OPINION BY

 ¶ 21 The trial court made the following instruction to the jury regarding consciousness of guilt:

-There was evidence tending to show that the defendant made false and contradictory statements, including but not limited to statements made by the defendant... when questioned by the police about the location of the gun.
-If you believe this evidence, you may consider it as tending to prove the defendant's consciousness of guilt.
+There was evidence tending to show that the defendant made false and contradictory statements, including but not limited to statements made by the defendant. .. when questioned by the police about the location of the gun.
+If you believe this evidence, you may consider it as tending to prove the defendant’s consciousness of guilt.
 You are not required to do so.
 You should consider and weigh this evidence along with all the other evidence in this case.

 N.T., 3/20/00, at 76-77 (emphasis added).
 The record thus indicates that the trial court instructed the jury that concealment by Appellant was only one factor to be considered to show guilt.
-Thus, there was no error in the court's instruction.
-Appellant's claim, therefore, lacks arguable merit and trial counsel was not ineffective for failing to object to the instruction.
-Appellant's claim of ineffectiveness of trial counsel fails.
+Thus, there was no error in the court’s instruction.
+Appellant’s claim, therefore, lacks arguable merit and trial counsel was not ineffective for fading to object to the instruction.
+Appellant’s claim of ineffectiveness of trial counsel fails.

-¶ 24 Appellant also asserts that "[a]bsent a showing that direct appeal counsel found, researched and then knowingly elected to forego [sic] claims now raised [in a PCRA petition], effectiveness cannot be shown."
-Appellant's Brief at 30.
+¶ 24 Appellant also asserts that “[a]b-sent a showing that direct appeal counsel found, researched and then knowingly elected to forego [sic] claims now raised [in a PCRA petition], effectiveness cannot be shown.”
+Appellant’s Brief at 30.
 This argument also fails.
-Both the record, and Appellant's brief, provide no indication that direct appeal counsel failed to research or knowingly ignored the issues Appellant now claims should have been raised.
-Because it is presumed that counsel was effective, absent a showing to the contrary by Appellant, we cannot find ineffectiveness based on Appellant's naked assertion.
-Furthermore, we note that we have already rejected the substance of Appellant's claims.
+Both the record, and Appellant’s brief, provide no indication that direct appeal counsel failed to research or knowingly ignored the issues Appellant now claims should have been raised.
+Because it is presumed that counsel was effective, absent a showing to the contrary by Appellant, we cannot find ineffectiveness based on Appellant’s naked assertion.
+Furthermore, we note that we have already rejected the substance of Appellant’s claims.

-¶ 25 Finally, Appellant contends that the legal arguments raised by counsel on direct appeal "were not substantially meritorious."
-Since this Court rejected those arguments raised on direct appeal, Appellant's contention is basically true.
-However, as our Supreme Court has stated, "the reasonableness of counsel's decisions cannot be based upon the distorting effects of hindsight."
-Basemore, 744 A.2d at 735.
-There is no evidence in the record that would suggest that direct appeal counsel had no reasonable basis for failing to pursue the claims Appellant argues should have been raised.
-Furthermore, the record does not indicate that the outcome on direct appeal would have been different if the issues now before us had been raised at that time.
-As discussed above, we conclude that the issues currently before us are without merit.
-Therefore, we cannot deem direct appeal counsel ineffective for failing to raise them earlier.
-Thus, Appellant is not entitled to relief.
+¶ 25 Finally, Appellant contends that the legal arguments raised by counsel on direct appeal “were not substantially meritorious.”
+Since this Court rejected those arguments raised on direct appeal, Appellant’s contention is basically true.
+However, as our Supreme Court has stated, “the reasonableness of counsel’s decisions cannot be based upon the distorting effects of hindsight.”

 ¶ 26 We conclude that the PCRA court’s disposition of this case is supported by the evidence of record and free of legal error.
 Therefore, we affirm.